benji02/capstone_project/README.md

 ## Roadmap

 - [x] Finding the right dataset(s)
-- [ ] Cleaning the dataset and filling the empty values as needed (still in the works)
+- [x] Cleaning the dataset and filling the empty values as needed (still in the works)
-- [ ] Trying multiple types of regression models
+- [x] Trying multiple types of prediction models
 - [ ] Finding the best model for the current situation
 - [ ] Training the model for maximum efficiency
 - [ ] Export a clean dataframe/CSV on Kaggle for other users